-Target Case Management is dedicated to ensuring children and adults are achieving their goals.
-Case managers assist 216 clients to identify and maintain eligible state and federal funding, develop person centered support plans and advocate for medical services.
+Staff assists individuals and their families to develop and implement a person centered support plan, identify services and help maintain eligible state and federal funding with monthly meetings and advocate for medical services.
+Case managers have an average caseload of 30 clients.
 SLI has access to professionals trained and educated for autism spectrum disorders, mental health and behavioral supports and planning.

 We have trained SLI staff in social work, psychology, human services education, professionals with nursing education and a licensed mental health technician.
-The Targeted Case Management program works with each person served to best suit their needs.
+The Targeted Case Management program works with each client to best serve their needs.
 We offer services that reflect individual interest and support individual growth.
-All areas of life are valued and are part of the program agenda.

 Who are the services for?